Washington State gains opening-season 41-19 win at Wyoming

 He had TD passes of 2 yards to James Williams, 6 yards to Max Borghi and 7 yards to Easop Winston.
 Minshew threw one interception.

-Cougar coach Mike Leach had kept his starting quarterback a secret until the game started.
+Cougar coach Mike Leach had kept his starting quarterback a secret until the game started, but Minshew said after the game that he knew he was the starter a couple of weeks ago.

 Williams rushed 16 times for 82 yards and one score for Washington State (1-0).
 He also caught 10 passes for 53 yards.

+Minshew said the offense simply did a better job in the second half.

+“The receivers caught the ball really well in the second half, and I just started throwing the ball better,” he said.
+“I was making better decisions.”

-Wyoming (1-1) was led by Nico Evans, who ran for 89 yards and a touchdown.
+Wyoming (1-1) was led by Nico Evans, who ran for 89 yards and a touchdown before leaving the game during the Cowboys’ first series of the second half because of an unspecified rib injury.

 The Cowboys offense was limited to 206 total yards, including just 67 passing yards.